-This is my 3rd income statement.
+This is my 7th income report and the 3rd income report for 2021.
 If you missed my previous ones, just click here to check them out.

 I publish these quarterly.

 So this is for the 3rd quarter of 2021; July-Sept.